OAGi/Score/docs/user_guide/index.rst

 developer.
 Developer Agency ID Lists can be transferred only to another developer.
 To transfer ownership:

-1. Go to the “Agency ID List” page by clicking the “View/Edit Agency ID List” menu item under the “Core Component” menu.
+1. Go to the "Agency ID List" page by clicking the "View/Edit Agency ID List" menu item under the "Core Component" menu.
 There is only one developer Agency ID List.
 Make sure you are on the *Working* Branch.

 2. There are two ways to transfer ownership of an Agency ID List: